Ascentrade/.github/profile/README.md

 ✅ Join a collaborative ecosystem to enhance data accessibility & innovation 🤝

-Whether you're a professional trader, a fintech startup, or a data-driven investor, Ascentrade.app gives you the foundation to create the next generation of financial applications.
+Whether you're a professional trader, a fintech startup, or a data-driven investor, Ascentrade gives you the foundation to create the next generation of financial applications.
 Get started today and take your market insights to the next level! 🚀📊